↑

 How To Make Congee

-My recipe for chicken congee takes about an hour, so it’s not quick but easy!
+My recipe for chicken congee takes about an hour, so it’s not quick, but it is easy.
 The prep itself takes five minutes.
 95% of that time is cooking!

 1. Add chicken, broth, rice, garlic, and ginger to the pot.